blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 </code>
 </pre>

-<p>Above we used the WebDriver (referenced as "driver" in our lambda method) to find an element on our application and checked a condition on the element.
-In this instance, we want to check if the element is "Displayed" before proceeding.
-If we found the element but it is not visible yet, we can immediately return "False" because our desired condition has not been met.
-This will cause the loop to start over, and the web driver will attempt to get a refreshed version of the element.
-If the element is visible, then we use the WebDriver to send a "Click" action on it and return true to exit the loop so that the next step method call can begin.</p>

 <p>An immediate question might be "How did the WebDriver find the element we wanted?"
-The WebDriver has an API with different selection methods in order to find elements in your browser application.
+The WebDriver has an API with different selection methods to find elements in your browser application.
 The {{ stache.config.product_name_short }} relies on XPaths to parse the HTML elements and find the desired element.
 More details about XPaths and best practices can be found in the reference links at the end of this article.
-Suggested Enterprise CRM XPath patterns and examples will be discussed in a later walkthrough.
-For the moment, update the code driver.FindElement line to the following:</p>
+Suggested Enterprise CRM XPath patterns and examples will be discussed in a later walkthrough.</p>

+<p>For now, update the code driver <code>.FindElement</code> line to the following:</p>

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">WebDriver FindElement using an XPath for the selector.</div></div><pre><code class="language-csharp">
 IWebElement functionalAreaElement = driver.FindElement(By.XPath(String.Format("//button[text()='{0}']", caption)));